 You may find that therapy is enough to keep your anxiety at bay.
 Or there may be a less addictive drug that works for you.

-The Raleigh House is a residential treatment center located in Denver that seeks to treat the whole person, not just the addiction, through a comprehensive approach to recovery that includes the treatment of any co-occurring conditions.
+The Raleigh House is a residential treatment center located in Denver that seeks to treat the whole person, not just the addiction, through a comprehensive approach to recovery that includes treating any co-occurring conditions.
 We offer a safe and comfortable environment where you can recover at your own pace.
-Fill out our form or contact us today to learn more about our stimulant addiction treatment program.